 Dr. Edie Tatel

-Edie has mentored Inspired Teachers and Fellows since the organization’s first days in 1995.
-She has been a classroom teacher in Chicago, IL and Ypsilanti, MI public schools and at the University of Chicago Laboratory School, Director of Teacher Education at American University, Director of Professional Development at Teach for America, and consultant for the DC Public Charter School Board.
+and has mentored Inspired Teachers and Fellows since the organization’s first days in 1995.
+She has been a classroom teacher in Chicago, IL and Ypsilanti, MI public schools and at the University of Chicago Laboratory School; Director of Teacher Education at American University; Director of Professional Development at Teach for America; and consultant for the DC Public Charter School Board.
 She serves on the Advisory Boards of the Maya Angelou Public Charter School, Americans All, and Math for America, and is an enthusiastic recorder musician.

 After completing her BA in Chemistry and Zoology, Tisha joined the Teach for America corp in rural North Carolina.
 She participated in classroom research and curriculum development with the University of Wisconsin, Madison, MUSE program and taught and created science and math curricula for two high schools.
 She currently designs exhibits and curricula for the Living Arts and Science Center in Lexington, KY and plays in the creek with her two young children.

 Jessica Tomback was a public elementary school teacher in DC for seven years before spending the past few years teaching in a variety of early childhood settings.
 In addition to her role at the Center for Inspired Teaching, Jessica is a member of the adjunct faculty at GWU, where she has taught courses and currently supervises intern teachers.
 She received her degree of Education Specialist in Curriculum and Instruction in 2012.

 Dr. Van Metter is a SCALE Content Expert